 - 1 yellow onion medium, diced; or 1 tablespoon onion powder

 - 1 garlic clove minced; or ⅛ teaspoon garlic powder

 - Salt and pepper to taste

 - 1 teaspoon sugar

-- Serve over rice, couscous or pasta.
+- Garnish with parsley and serve over rice, couscous or pasta.

 - Keep leftovers in the fridge 1-2 days at most, or freeze in freezer-proof containers for up to 3 months.
 If planning to freeze the stew it's best to omit the mushrooms before freezing.
 Instead, add a cup of water or broth and do step 4 after you thaw the goulash.